TalaoDAO/context/vocab.md

   ## IdentityPass

   This a Pass delivered by a company, it can be used for authentication.
-  Specific properties as givenName, familyName, email, jobTitel, image er required.
+  Specific person properties as givenName, familyName, email, jobTitle and image are required.
   Author are organizations, logo and name properties are required.

   ### Example